Where to start?

 There are two principal ways; either brand extension by evolving from the brand core or to realise a vision.

 Brand extension by evolving from a core

 Boots No7, launched in 1935, initially as a retailer own brand.
-Originally as a skin care line, though cosmetics followed and then took off in the post war years (3).
-Over the years the brand has had several make-overs: both changes in livery (blue, terracotta, brown, grey, black etc), and also many brand extensions.
-In 1971, the decision was made to build an independent brand, repositioning it as a fashion brand, though exclusive to Boots.
+Originally it was a skin care line, though cosmetics followed and then took off in the post war years (3).
+Over the years the brand had many make-overs: both changes in livery (blue, terracotta, brown, grey, black etc).
+Also many brand extensions, though growth was impeded through too close an association with Boots.
+Thus in 1971, the decision was made to build an independent brand, repositioning it as a fashion brand, though exclusive to Boots.
 Product innovations also added to the ‘skin care’ equity, with (Special Collection) Positive Action Cream (1980) (designed to compete with upscale skin care brands).
 In 2007, No7 went a step further by launching Protect & Perfect Serum.
 A BBC Horizon documentary declared it the only product on the market to have proven anti-ageing effects.
-It caused a storm in Boots’ aisles with stock selling out in just two weeks.
-Today ‘Protect and Perfect’ is a sub-brand extension in its own right; and sold well beyond Boots’ stores (Figure 5).
+As a result it caused a storm in Boots’ aisles with stock selling out in just two weeks.
+Today ‘Protect and Perfect’ is a sub-brand extension in its own right.
+It sells well beyond Boots’ stores (Figure 5).